 A special focus is placed on impaired drivers and young drivers who account for a substantial proportion of fatalities and injuries on our roads.
 TIRF also has expertise in several other contemporary issues ranging from speeding and aggressive driving to driver fatigue and distraction; from driver education, licensing, and improvement to commercial drivers and motorcycle safety, and from driver aging and deficits to vulnerable road users.
 Learn More about TIRF Areas of Expertise

-Established as a registered charity, TIRF is a national, independent road safety research institute governed by a Board of Directors representing the public and private sectors in Canada and the United States.
+Established as a registered charity, TIRF is a national, independent road safety research institute governed by a Board of Directors representing the public and private sectors in Canada.
 TIRF is funded by grants and contracts --earmarked for specific projects -- and sustaining donations to provide services to public and private sectors.

 The TIRF team includes leading research scientists and support staff, and administrative personnel.
 TIRF also has research associates in Canadian and U.S. universities and strategic partnerships with international research agencies that greatly expand its scientific and technical expertise.
 TIRF maintains several extensive databases, including the national database on persons fatally injured in motor vehicle crashes (funded by Transport Canada and the Canadian Council of Motor Transport Administrators), and possesses a contemporary specialized library on road safety with access to resources in other jurisdictions.